 It’s important to keep in mind that a compressed schedule isn’t right for everyone.
-There are several pros and cons to think about before deciding if a compressed schedule is right for you.
-For example, is working a 10 hour shift doable for every employee?
+Consider several pros and cons before deciding if a compressed schedule is right for you.
+For example, is working a 10-hour shift doable for every employee?
 Furthermore, research shows that working long hours isn’t necessarily good for productivity.

-Additionally, there are some state overtime laws that must be followed and scheduling employees can become more difficult if everyone is on a 4/10 schedule.
+Additionally, some state overtime laws must be followed, and scheduling employees can become more difficult if everyone is on a 4/10 schedule.
 Therefore, it’s important to be up to date on all overtime laws in your state, but we’ll go into those details later on.
-In addition, management must be able to efficiently create a working schedule that can accommodate all employees needs and wants.
+In addition, management must be able to efficiently create a working schedule that can accommodate all employees’ needs and wants.

 In order to schedule employees, more and more companies are turning to new technologies such as employee scheduling apps to assist management with all their scheduling needs.
-These software solutions, like Connecteam’s employee scheduling app, takes all manual paper processes and streamlines them onto a digital platform.
+These software solutions, like Connecteam’s employee scheduling app, take all manual paper processes and streamline them onto a digital platform.

 Before we get into scheduling softwares and all its benefits, let’s discuss the major benefits and disadvantages of compressed scheduling so you can better understand if it will fit your needs.

 What Are The Pros And Cons Of A 4/10 Schedule?